mservicetech/volcano-campsite/doc/performance.md

-### metrics with Prometheus
+### Metrics with Prometheus

 API metrics help to understand the operational performance of APIs.
 It can indicate digital business health and allow businesses to take immediate corrective action if an important app is down.
 It can help determine which new services are performing well and which aren’t.

 Prometheus is an open-source monitoring system that was originally built by SoundCloud.
-It consists of the following core components -
+It consists of the following core components:

 A data scraper that pulls metrics data over HTTP periodically at a configured interval.